Suicide prevention

 We know that people bereaved by suicide need support at the time that is right for them.

-A Support After Suicide Service is for people who have been bereaved by suicide who live, work or study in the 5 North Central London boroughs of Camden, Islington, Barnet, Enfield and Haringey.
+A Support Following Suicide Service, provided by Amparo North Central London NHS, is available for people who have been bereaved by suicide who live, work or study in the 5 North Central London boroughs of Camden, Islington, Barnet, Enfield and Haringey.

 We can also provide support if you live, work or study outside of the 5 boroughs but are bereaved by a suicide that occurred within the 5 boroughs.

-To access support, or refer someone to the service email [email protected].
+To access support, or refer someone to the service, visit the Amparo referral webpage.